 App – Search only for files within these apps.

-Collaborators – Include/exclude specific collaborator groups.
+Collaborators – Include/exclude specific collaborators or groups.

 Groups – If a specific group has access to the file.
 Groups can be imported from Active Directory, cloud apps or manually created in the service.